 Where does the surgery take place?

-Procedures are done in our fully certified out-patient surgical center, along with board-certified anesthesiologists, and certified registered nurses.
+Procedures are done in our fully certified out-patient surgical center, along with board-certified anesthesiologists.

 What kind of anesthesia will be used?